-The new SilverFast® Resolution Target by LaserSoft Imaging® is a useful tool to get the best actual usable resolution from your scanner as easily as possible.
+The SilverFast 10x11cm Resolution Target by LaserSoft Imaging is a useful tool to get the best actual usable resolution from your scanner as easily as possible.
 As a second important application, the Target helps you find the optimum sharpness settings for a chosen resolution.
-You can also find the best compromise for your scanner between high resolution and sharpness and determine which parts of your flatbed scanner are scanned particularly sharply or blurry.
-The SilverFast Resolution Target is equally well suited for film and flatbed scanners with transmissive unit.
+You can also find the best compromise for your scanner between high resolution and sharpness and determine which parts of your flatbed scanner are scanned particularly sharply or maybe slightly blurry.
+The SilverFast 10x11cm Resolution Target is equally well suited for flatbed scanners with or without transparency unit.